SafeEscape-org/SafeEscape/README.md

 ## 🏆 Hackathon Submission

 SafeEscape is a comprehensive disaster management application designed to help users prepare for, respond to, and recover from natural and man-made disasters.
-This project was developed as part of the [Hackathon Name] hackathon.
+This project was developed as part of the GDG SOLUTION CHALLENGE hackathon.

 ## 📱 App Screenshots